vanearranz/Metabarcoding_CO1_kelpholdfast/README.md

 Save the clustering results.uc as .csv

-I edited manually deleting the consensus rows C (because they are the same as the S of the clusters) -> clustering-results.csv
+Manually deleting the Cluster records rows "C", because they are the same as the cluster centroids "S" -> clustering-results.csv

-Change the header names as ASV_ID to merge in R with the previously taxonomy assigned to ASVs.
+Change the header names to ASV_ID to merge in R with the previous taxonomy assigned to ASVs.

-By running the following script in R, we created the OTU table by combining the previous ASV table and Vsearch clustering results by ASV_ID column and then.
+By running the following script in R, we created the OTU table by combining the previous ASV table and Vsearch clustering results using the ASV_ID as an indicator.

 ``` {r}
 clustering.results <- read.csv("Resources/clustering-results.csv")